 We get it.
 Sometimes circumstances prevent you from continuing your studies from semester to semester.
 Now, you're ready to complete your degree.
 Congratulations!
 SUNY Old Westbury has an easy readmission process for both undergraduate and graduate students.
-If you have withdrawn from the college, been dismissed due to academic performance or failed to return after a leave of absence, you may be eligible to apply for readmission.
+If you have withdrawn from SUNY Old Westbury, been dismissed due to academic performance or failed to return after a leave of absence, you may be eligible to apply for readmission.
 Students who have previously attended Old Westbury and wish to return after an absence of one or more semesters must file an Application for Readmission ideally at least one month prior to the beginning of the return semester.
 Welcome back!

 Readmission for Students Absent for 3 or Fewer Consecutive Semesters